shubhambhokare1/DKO/README.md

 **About Us:**

 Deaf Kids Codes (DKC) aims to allow hard of hearing students to access the same educational resources as their peers.
-This project specifically works on Tech Education.
+This project specifically works on STEM Education.
 The team came up with the idea to convert Khan Academy videos to American Sign Language (ASL).
 This way, educational content will be widely accessible to hard of hearing students.
 For ASL to be accepted as an official language for Khan Academy, at least 1000 videos need to be converted to ASL.
 This is a monumental task.
 Currently the Deaf Kids Outreach (DKO) teams aims to build a website to attract people